goldbergyoni/nodebestpractices/README.md

 # Latest Best Practices and News

-- **�👯‍♀️ New sister repository**: A new repoisotry joins our family - [Node.js Integration Tests Best Practices ✨](https://github.com/testjavascript/nodejs-integration-tests-best-practices).
+- **👨‍👩‍👧‍👦 New family member!**: A new repoisotry joins our family - [Node.js Integration Tests Best Practices ✨](https://github.com/testjavascript/nodejs-integration-tests-best-practices).
 It includes 40+ best practices for writing awesome and performant Node.js component tests

 - **![FR](./assets/flags/FR.png) French translation!1! :** The latest translation that joins our international guide is French.
 Bienvenue